rsmith-nl/scripts/README.rst

 This program also requires the ghostscript_ interpreter to determine the size of PDF files.

-As of version 1.4 it reads the default image width and height in mm from an INI-style configuration file named ``~/.img4latexrc``.
+As of version 1.4 it reads the text block width and height in mm from an INI-style configuration file named ``~/.img4latexrc``.
 A valid example is shown below.